khanhicetea/today-i-learned/bash/Telnet-server-through-SSL-or-TLS.md

 ## Telnet server through SSL or TLS

 I often use `telnet` and `netcat` to debug my TCP server and client.
-But these tool only supports plain connection, mean every data transfer between server and client is unencrypted and unsafe.
+But these tool only support plain connection, mean every data transfer between server and client is unencrypted and unsafe.

-So if you want to achieve the same result through SSL and TLS connection, use this command
+So if you want to achieve the same result through secure connection (SSL or TLS), use this command

 ```bash
 $ openssl s_client -host example.com -port 443